zoxpx/pxdocs/content/install-with-other/dcos/operate-and-maintain/going-production-with-dcos.md

 #### Scaling out a cluster on-prem

 * The best way to scale the cluster on-prem is by having the new nodes join the existing cluster.
 This [page](/install-with-other/operate-and-maintain/scaling/scale-out) shows how to scale up a existing cluster by adding more nodes.
-TODO: *Update the above page to show runc*

 * Using DC/OS, if PX is installed as a framework, you can also scale a PX cluster by using the DC/OS PX [framework](/install-with-other/dcos/#scaling-up-portworx-nodes).